The information in this article is up to date through tax year 2020 (taxes filed in 2021).

 - If you and your spouse have lived separately for more than six months and you pay more than half of your household expenses, you could qualify for head of household status.
 Otherwise, you will need to choose to file separately or jointly.

 If your divorce was settled before December 31, 2018, and you are the one paying alimony, you can deduct those payments on your return.
 If you received alimony, it is considered taxable income.
 But any legal fees/costs associated with getting the alimony are deductible.

 On the other hand, if your divorce is settled after January 1, 2019, you are subject to a different tax code under the Tax Cuts and Jobs Act.
 According to the new law, you cannot deduct alimony you paid to your former spouse.
 If you are the one receiving alimony, you don’t need to report it as taxable income.

 The Tax Cuts and Jobs Act eliminated the $4,050 personal exemption beginning with returns filed in 2019.
 For years before 2018, you can deduct $4,050 from your taxable income for your spouse and any dependents.
 However, if you were divorced or separated during the tax year, you can’t take an exemption for your spouse (remember, a spouse is not considered a dependent).

 When two parents divorce, only one of them can claim their children as dependents on their tax return.
 Generally, it is the custodial parent – the person the children live with for most of the year – who gets to claim them.
 If custody of the children is shared equally, then the dependents can be claimed by the parent with the highest Adjusted Gross Income.

 Divorce Tax Deductions

-Divorce expenses, such as legal fees and court costs, incurred to obtain a divorce can’t be deducted on your tax return; however, legal fees paid for tax guidance or fees associated with getting alimony are deductible.
+Divorce expenses, such as legal fees and court costs, incurred to obtain a divorce can’t be deducted on your tax return; however, legal fees paid for tax guidance or fees associated with getting alimony could be deductible.

 Filing as Divorced with TaxSlayer